wix-incubator/wix-client-docs/events/guides/GENERAL-EVENTS/ViewContent.md

 **Deprecation Warning:**

-The Wix Client portal is deprecated.
-All content has been moved to the [SDK portal](#TODO - add link to Events Intro).
+The client-side analytics events documented in this reference are deprecated.
+All event documentation has been moved to the SDK and is now available through the [Analytics API](https://dev.wix.com/docs/sdk/host-modules/site/analytics/introduction).

 </blockquote>